kennywall/import-test/_posts/2011-03-08-wordpress-drupal-mediawiki-and-joomla-on-aws-with-jumpbox.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/AWS_LOGO_CMYK.jpg
 ---
-{% include JB/setup %}<p>Amazon Web Services has partnered with JumpBox to deliver a suite of hosted applications using Amazon Web Services.
+{% include JB/setup %}Amazon Web Services has partnered with JumpBox to deliver a suite of hosted applications using Amazon Web Services.
 Using AWS and Jumpbox you can launch a:

 	Wordpress Blog